coderplex-tech/AI-Resources/README.md

 # AI-Crash-Course
 AI Crash Course to help busy builders catch up to the public frontier of AI research in 2 weeks

-**Intro:** I’m [Henry Shi](https://www.linkedin.com/in/henrythe9th/) and I started Super.com in 2016 and grew it to $150MM+ in annual revenues and recently exited.
-As a traditional software founder, I needed to quickly catch up to the frontier of AI research to figure out where the next opportunities and gaps were.
-I compiled a list of resources that were essential for me and should get you caught up within 2 weeks.

-For more context, checkout the [original twitter thread](https://x.com/henrythe9ths/status/1877056425454719336)
+**About:** [Coderplex](https://coderplex.dev) is a community platform for self-learning developers.
+We help people learn modern technologies and accelerate in their careers.
+This repo is setup as a Fork of the AI Crash Course repo by @henrythe9th, which we find to be a good summary of fundamental guides and research papers to quickly catch up with the frontiers of AI today.
+We have expanded the below list of resources with our own references and recommendations for tools that you can explore and use to build AI solutions.

 **Start Here:**
 [Neural Network \-\> LLM Series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)